-- 6.3.8.2 Approved BLPUs (LOGICAL\STATUS = 1) are those which the Authority Address Custodian consider to be the current and complete Record of the Object. - 6.3.8.3 Candidate BLPUs (LOGICAL\STATUS = 5) must not be created by the SNN Authority.
-Candidates are submitted by an external source and the correct LOGICAL\STATUS applied before insertion into the LLPG.
-See Section 10 and Appendix K. - 6.3.8.4 Provisional BLPUs (LOGICAL\STATUS = 6) can be created for properties in the SNN / construction stages of development. - 6.3.8.5 Historical BLPUs (LOGICAL\STATUS = 8) are used for those Objects which no longer exist as an entity in the real world. - 6.3.8.6 Rejected BLPUs (LOGICAL\STATUS = 7 or 9) shall be recorded as follows: - LOGICAL\STATUS = 7 Records exist when Records received as Candidates are deemed by the Authority Address Custodian to be an inappropriate or an inaccurate representation of a real world Object. - LOGICAL\STATUS = 9 Records exist when Records from an internal source within the SNN Authority are deemed to be an inappropriate or inaccurate representation of a real world Object. - Local convention determines whether rejected Records are deleted from LLPGs or retained for auditing purposes. - For more information on the acceptable use of the BLPU LOGICAL\STATUS Field, see Section 6.4.1.
+- 6.3.8.2 Approved BLPUs (LOGICAL_STATUS = 1) are those which the Authority Address Custodian consider to be the current and complete Record of the Object. - 6.3.8.3 Candidate BLPUs (LOGICAL_STATUS = 5) must not be created by the SNN Authority.
+Candidates are submitted by an external source and the correct LOGICAL_STATUS applied before insertion into the LLPG.
+See Section 10 and Appendix K. - 6.3.8.4 Provisional BLPUs (LOGICAL_STATUS = 6) can be created for properties in the SNN / construction stages of development.
+Please refer to the Life Cycle Guidance and Best Practice Document. - 6.3.8.5 Historical BLPUs (LOGICAL_STATUS = 8) are used for those Objects which no longer exist as an entity in the real world. - 6.3.8.6 Rejected BLPUs (LOGICAL_STATUS = 7 or 9) shall be recorded as follows: - LOGICAL_STATUS = 7 Records exist when Records received as Candidates are deemed by the Authority Address Custodian to be an inappropriate or an inaccurate representation of a real world Object. - LOGICAL_STATUS = 9 Records exist when Records from an internal source within the SNN Authority are deemed to be an inappropriate or inaccurate representation of a real world Object. - Local convention determines whether rejected Records are deleted from LLPGs or retained for auditing purposes. - For more information on the acceptable use of the BLPU LOGICAL_STATUS Field, see Section 6.4.1.

-6.3.9 BLPU State

-6.3.9.1 Authority Address Custodians can enter the current state of a BLPU in the BLPU State field.
+- 6.3.9 BLPU State Please refer to the Life Cycle Guidance and Best Practice Document. - 6.3.9.1 Authority Address Custodians can enter the current state of a BLPU in the BLPU State field.
 The state identifies the current life cycle stage of a property or land Object.
-This is additional to the LOGICAL\STATUS Field.
-The acceptable BLPU\STATE codes and their definitions are described below:
+This is additional to the LOGICAL_STATUS Field.
+The acceptable BLPU_STATE codes and their definitions are described below:

 Code BLPU_STATE Explanatory Notes Action 1 Under Construction Includes BLPUs that have been through the SNN process but where construction is not yet complete.
 Part of Full Supply or COU 2 In Use A BLPU that is currently occupied or used for a particular purpose.
 Part of Full Supply or COU 3 Unoccupied A BLPU that is un-occupiable / derelict or vacant.
 Part of Full Supply or COU 4 No Longer Existing A BLPU that is no longer in existence.
 Part of Full Supply or COU 5 Planning application received Restricted to Provisional BLPUs.
 Local rules.
 Not to be submitted to GeoPlace.
 6 Planning permission granted Restricted to Provisional BLPUs.
 Part of Full Supply or COU 7 Planning permission refused Restricted to Provisional BLPUs.
 Local rules.
 Not to be submitted to GeoPlace.
-Null Field not completed
+N∪ll Field not completed